Reflection Eternal: History

-The duo of Talib Kweli and Hi-Tek met in Tek's native Cincinnati, Ohio, following the release of the Hi-Tek/Mood collaboration "Hustle on the Side".
+The duo of Talib Kweli and Hi-Tek met in Tek's native Cincinnati, following the release of the Hi-Tek/Mood collaboration "Hustle on the Side".
 Kweli and Hi-Tek made their first official collaboration in 1997 on Mood's debut album, Doom, on the track "Industry Lies".
 That same year, the two formed as Reflection Eternal, and signed to upstart underground hip hop label Rawkus Records.
 The tracks from their debut single, "Fortified Live" b/w "2000 Seasons", were included on the Rawkus Records compilation Soundbombing in October 1997.
 In 1998, Kweli and his high school friend, fellow Rawkus Records artist Mos Def, formed the duo Black Star, and released their first album, Black Star, to rave reviews.
 Hi-Tek provided production for a number of songs on the album, including the singles "Definition" and "Respiration".
 The album put the three at the forefront of an underground hip hop scene that appeared at the time to be flagging against the influence of the "Jiggy" era of hip-hop, and was followed by a number of acclaimed collaborations and albums.
 Kweli and Hi-Tek reconnected in 2000 for the release of their debut album, Train of Thought.
 Though highly acclaimed, the release did not receive a significant amount of commercial attention, despite the success of the rap hits "Move Somethin'" and "The Blast".